-Amongst the 125 respondents of the survey 60 percent have a family size of 1 - 5; another 35 percent having a family size of 6 - 10 and 5 percent were having a family size of more than 10 persons living together.
-It is due to the greater family size specially found in the terai regions from Bara, Rautahat, Sarlahi, Dhanusa, Mahottari, Siraha and Saptari districts which has opted the people from these areas to go abroad for employment In search or better paying jobs.
+Amongst the 2500 respondents during the survey conducted at the above mentioned locations, 60 percent have a family size of 1-5; another 35 percent having a family size of 6-10 and 5 percent were having a family size of more than 10 persons living together.
+It is due to the greater family size specially found in the Terai regions from Bara, Rautahat, Sarlahi, Dhanusa, Mahottari, Siraha and Saptari districts which has opted the people from these areas to go abroad for foreign employment so as to earn living for their family members.

-During the survey, it was found that there were few houses which had actually more than three of their family members working abroad.
-They had opted for foreign employment as they could not find a decent job here in Nepal and was finding it difficult to cope with the rising expenses for their basic needs.
+During the survey, it was found that there were few houses which had more than three of their family members living abroad i.e. had opted to go abroad for foreign employment as they could not find a job here in Nepal and was finding it difficult to meet the expenses for their basic needs such as food and shelter.
 Amongst the respondents, 88 percent had one of their family member working abroad to support their families here in Nepal.
 Similarly 9.6 percent had two, 1.6 percent had three and 0.8 percent had more than three of their family members working abroad.

-Nepal previously known as a small agrarian economy in South Asia revealed a different picture during this survey.
-The dependence over the earnings made from the agricultural produce has shifted to some other sources of income due to the Maoist activities in various parts of the country wherein the farmers are not allowed to sell their agricultural produce.
+Nepal, a small agrarian economy in South Asia has a different picture as was revealed during the survey.
+The dependence over the earnings made from the agricultural produce has now shifted to some other sources of income due to the ongoing Maoist activities in various parts of the country wherein the farmers are not allowed to sell their agricultural produce.
 50 percent of people had their major sources of income as the inward remittance that they receive on a periodic basis followed by 24 percent as agriculture, 18 percent working on a daily wage basis and services and the rest 8 percent from the cattle they own.

-From this it is seen that the growing unemployment problem prevailing in the country, the ongoing Maoist activities which has made it difficult for the younger generation to work independently in their land of origin and the growing poverty has led the large pool of work force to search for some other better options to earn their living.
-The country unable to absorb the entire workforce entering into the labour market every year has been a major cause of increasing unemployment.
+From this it was seen that the growing unemployment problem prevailing in the country, the ongoing Maoist activities which has made it difficult for the younger generation to work independently in their land of origin and the growing poverty has led the large pool of work force to search for some other better options to earn their living.
+The country unable to absorb all the workforce entering into the labour market every year has been a major cause of increasing unemployment.
 Willingly or unwillingly large pools of unemployed workforce have hence opted to go abroad in search of foreign employment.
-For most families their earnings bear the entire financial burden here in Nepal.
+Their earnings sent from abroad have become a major source of income to most of the families' dependent on their income here in Nepal.